St Matthew Passion

 wenn ich den Tod soll leiden,

-so tritt du denn herfür!
+so tritt du denn herfür.

 Wenn mir am allerbängsten